Skip to table of contents

 • Currently hold and maintain at least a 3.00 grade point average.

-• Must not have any unexcused absences; any unexcused absence will result in a meeting with the program director and possible removal from officer position.
+• Must not have any unexcused absences; any unexcused absence will result in a meeting with the Program Director and possible removal from officer position.

-VICE-PRESIDENT will: 1 AT EACH SITE
+VICE-PRESIDENT/SECRETARY/TREASURER (3 in1) will: 1 AT EACH SITE

 • Assume duties of the President in case of absence.